Regular homomorphisms, with a twist: Application to rationality and cycles

+We close this paper by observing that, at least over a perfect field, the theory of torsors under the algebraic representative is an adequate substitute for torsors coming from the Chow scheme.
+In the following argument, we appeal to \cite{benoistwittenberg23} for (sometimes classical) geometric facts, but systematically use the torsors constructed in \Cref{T:main}.

 \begin{teo}[Benoist--Wittenberg, Hassett--Tschinkel] Assume $K$ is perfect, and let $X\subseteq \proj^5_K$ be a smooth complete intersection of two quadrics.
-Then $X$ is rational if and only if it contains a $K$-rational line. \end{teo}
+Then $X$ is rational if and only if it contains a $K$-rational line. \end{teo} \begin{proof}

-\begin{proof} If $X$ contains a line defined over $K$, then projection from the line shows that $X$ is rational over $K$.
-The converse is proven in \cite[Thm.~6.5]{hassetttschinkel21} if $K\subseteq \cx$, and in \cite[Thm.~4.7]{benoistwittenberg23} over an arbitrary (i.e., not necessarily perfect) field $K$.
+To start with, we work over an arbitrary field $K$.
+If $X$ contains a line defined over $K$, then projection from the line shows that $X$ is rational over~$K$.
+More precisely, by the purely geometric \cite[Prop.~4.3]{benoistwittenberg23}, projection from a $K$-line $\Lambda \subset X$ gives a diagram

-We recall the argument here, in the context of our results in this paper.
-Let $X\subseteq \proj^5_K$ be any smooth complete intersection of two quadrics over a field $K$, and let $F$ be the Fano variety of lines on $X$; it is a smooth surface (see e.g., \cite[Lem.~4.1]{benoistwittenberg23}).
-Let $\operatorname{Ab}^2_{X/K}$ be the algebraic representative for codimension-$2$ cycles over $K$.
-From \Cref{T:main}, the universal line over the Fano variety $F$ determines a $K$-morphism $F\to P_{F/K}$ to a torsor $P_{F/K}$ under $\Ab^2_{X/K}$.
-The theorem will therefore be proved if we show that, provided $X$ is $K$-rational, then (1) $[P_{F/K}]=0$ in $\operatorname{WC}(\operatorname{Ab}^2_{X/K})$, and (2) the natural map $F\to P_{F/K}$ is an isomorphism.

-In fact, the arguments in the proof of \cite[Thm.~4.5(ii)]{benoistwittenberg23} show that for any smooth complete intersection of two quadrics $X$ (regardless of whether $X$ is rational), the natural map $F\to P_{F/K}$ is an isomorphism, establishing (2) above.
-Indeed, it suffices to show that this is an isomorphism after base change to the separable closure, which is a classical result outside of characteristic $2$ (we direct the reader to \cite[Thm.~4.5(ii)]{benoistwittenberg23} for references and details).
-Therefore, all that remains to show is (1), above, that $[P_{F/K}]=0$.

-We now recall the geometry used to show this, assuming $K$ is perfect.
-For now, again, assume only that $X$ is a smooth complete intersection of two quadrics (i.e., with no assumption on the rationality of $X$).
-From \cite[Thm.~4.5(iv)]{benoistwittenberg23}, which goes back to Wang \cite{wang} in characteristic not 2, together with \cite[Thm.~3.1(vi)]{benoistwittenberg23} there is a smooth projective geometrically integral curve $D$ over $K$ of genus $2$ and an isomorphism of principally polarized abelian varieties

-We recall that under certain hypotheses on a threefold $X$ defined over a \emph{perfect} field, there is a canonically defined polarization on $\Ab^2_{X/K}$, and this is the polarization mentioned above.
-In the case at hand, this is~\cite[Thm.~3.1]{benoistwittenberg23}.
-Alternatively, by invoking less about the geometry of $X$ (i.e., the existence of a decomposition of the diagonal) but at the cost of acknowledging liftability, one can use \cite[\S\S 4-5]{ACMVdiag}; since $X$ is a complete intersection, and therefore liftable to characteristic $0$, the symmetric isogeny constructed in \cite{ACMVdiag} is a polarization (see \cite[\S 13.2(3)]{ACMVdiag}).